cardo-org/Rembus.jl/docs/src/http_api.md

 The POST HTTP method used to publish a message has the following url template:

 POST `http[s]://broker_host:port/{method_name}`

+The POST verb is used for Pub/Sub because by default its scope it is to send data to the server.

 The body of the request is the JSON formatted list of arguments expected by the remote method or a JSON formatted value if the remote method expect a single argument, as in the case of RPC method.